NetBeansDay/042517-London/jigsaw/README.md

    1. In "netbeans.conf", point "netbeans_jdkhome" to the location of the JDK installation: e.g., "C:\Program Files\Java\jdk-9"
    1. Start NetBeans IDE.
-   1. Areas to experiment with relate to Jigsaw, JLink, and JShell.
+   1. Areas to play with relate to Jigsaw, JLink, and JShell.